YunoHost/doc/contribute.md

 You can involve in the YunoHost's development regardless of your skill.
 Sysadmins, web developers, designers and pythonists <a href="https://github.com/YunoHost" target="_blank">are welcome</a>!
 <br>
-A <a href="http://list.yunohost.org/cgi-bin/mailman/listinfo/contrib">mailing-list</a> is available.
+A [development chat room](xmpp:dev@conference.yunohost.org?join) and a <a href="http://list.yunohost.org/cgi-bin/mailman/listinfo/contrib">mailing-list</a> is available.
 </div>
 </div>